THE APRIL TOM-TOM

 Music: Listening to music from different cultures.

-Special Events: On April 4th we would like to have a cultural feast.
+Special Events: On April 12th we would like to have a cultural feast.
 We are asking all parents to send in a food from their culture (about ½ tray).
-It should come in Tuesday morning (4/4,) with your child.
+It should come in Friday morning with your child.
 The children will have a buffet that day of all the different foods.
-Remember allergy alert, NO PEANUTS/TREE NUTS.
+Remember allergy alert, NO PEANUTS/TREE NUTS, MANGO, OR BLACKBERRIES.
 Send in ingredients.
 Please email me at bigchiefschcamp@optimum.net and let me know what you will be sending in.